Simplifying and Characterizing DAGs and Phylogenetic Networks via Least Common Ancestor Constraints: The -Operator as Transformation to Simplify Networks

-The ${\mathrm{LSA}}$ of subset of leaves has different properties than the $\LCA$ or $\lca$ as defined here.
+The ${\mathrm{LSA}}$ of a subset of leaves has different properties than the $\LCA$ or $\lca$ as defined here.
 For example the ${\mathrm{LSA}}$ of a leaf $x\in X$ with in-degree one is its parent \cite{HRS:10}, whereas $\lca_G(x) = x$ and $\LCA_G(x) = \{x\}$.
 This makes their type of restriction not applicable to our developed methods.
-In particular, we want to show that the transformation of a network $N$ into the network $N\ominus W$ from which all shortcuts have been removed has all three desired properties.
+In particular, we want to show that the transformation of a network $N$ with set $W$ of non-$\LCA$ vertices into the network $N\ominus W$ from which all shortcuts have been removed has all three desired properties.
 However, it can be shown that this transformation does not satisfy (P3) when using a restriction defined by $\mathrm{LSA}$s.

 Hence, we will consider a different type of restriction that is solely defined in terms of clusters of the DAGs under investigation.
 To be more precise, we define for a given DAG $G$ on $X$ and a subset $Y\subseteq X$ the \emph{cluster-restriction}